9MNickHazard/GGST-Startgg-Data-Analysis-Viz/README.md

 Analysis and Visualizations of Guilty Gear Strive Data from Start.gg API, from the beginning of the game in 2021 to around 04/2024

-I tweeted out some of these visualizations as well to a good response from the community
+I tweeted out some of these visualizations as well, to a good response from the community

 Tweets:
 https://x.com/NickHazard9M/status/1770130730888147093